awslabs/harmonix/website/docs/techdocs/entities.md

-AWS Environment enforces the creation of relationship with environment providers through the entity Processor
+AWS Environment enforces the creation of a relationship with environment providers through the entity Processor

 ```jsx title="AWSEnvironmentEntitiesProcessor.ts"
   if (targetRef.kind == 'awsenvironmentprovider') {